How Criminal Cases Actually Work, The Map Nobody Gives You

 Stage 6: Plea Negotiations

-What happens: At virtually every stage of a case, the prosecution may offer a plea deal — a reduced charge or sentencing recommendation in exchange for a guilty plea.
+What happens: At virtually every stage of a case, the prosecution may offer a plea deal.
+A reduced charge or sentencing recommendation in exchange for a guilty plea.
 Your attorney presents offers and counteroffers.
 You decide whether to accept.

 This means that for most defendants, the plea negotiation stage is the case.
 Not the trial.
 Not the suppression hearing.
 The negotiation.